Akamai-Community/edgecompute.live/themes/edge-theme/content/examples/dynamic-callback.md

 +++
 title = 'Dynamic Callback'
 draft = false
-description = 'Demonstrates how an EdgeWorker can wrap a JSON response with a dynamic unique callback function leveraging Response Provider and Stream API for efficient content transformation.
-The EdgeWorker should be enabled on JSON requests containing a callback query parameter, which can be managed via Property Manager.
-When such a request comes in, this EdgeWorker removes the callback query parameter, makes a sub-request to fetch the JSON data, and serves it as a stream.
-The EdgeWorker code adds a prefix with the callback function name captured from the query parameter and a suffix.
-Both JSON data and transformed data can be cached using standard ""Caching"" behavior in Property Manager if caching is allowed.' categories = ['Developer Tools'] modules = ['streams', 'http-request', 'create-response', 'url-search-params'] icon = ''
+categories = ['Developer Tools'] modules = ['streams', 'http-request', 'create-response', 'url-search-params'] icon = ''